All Episodes

 And then after that, they've got to figure out a way to tell a base to go to hell in a general.

-It's gonna be fascinating to watch.
+It's going to be fascinating to watch.

-Chris Matthews last night on uh on MSNBC.
+Chris Matthews last night on MSNBC.

-Just did just listen to this.
+Just listen to this.

 The body language of the two is so different.

-You have this very waspy fella, Lamont, very calm, very casual, very St. Paul's almost, in the prep school sense.
+You have this very waspy fella, Lamont, very calm, very casual, very St. Paul's almost in the prep school sense.

-Uh Chris, uh, don't try saying that on ESPN.
+Chris, don't try saying that on ESPN.

-Schmaltzy ethnic guy, Uncle Toulouse.
+Schmaltzy ethnic guy, Uncle Talouse.

-You people might, some of you might be too young to uh know who or remember Uncle Tenoose.
+You people might, some of you might be too young to know who or remember Uncle Tanous, but the old Danny Thomas show, you remember that HR?

-Uh, and that's what he's talking about here.
+And that's what he's talking about here.

-Ethnic schmaltzy guy, Uncle Tanoose.
+Ethnic schmaltzy guy, Uncle Tanous.

 Why don't you just call him what you're calling him, Chris?